hassiahk/EVA6-Phase1-Assignments/Session4-BackProp_ArchitecturalBasics/Part2-Architectural_Basics/README.md

 ## Problem Statement
-Using MNIST data try to achieve a validation accuracy of atleast 99.4% within 19 epochs of training the model and ensuring the number of parameters are less than 20,000.
+Using MNIST data try to achieve a validation accuracy of atleast 99.4% within 19 epochs of training the model and ensuring that the number of parameters are less than 20,000.

 ## Approach
 - Used minimal number of convolutions, with less channels, in accordance with RF required.